operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 [operator-framework/operator-lib#75](https://github.com/operator-framework/operator-lib/pull/75): Implements a first pass of the prune package with only support for `Jobs` and `Pods`.
 The API is also slightly different than the one proposed in this EP.

+[operator-framework/operator-lib#105](https://github.com/operator-framework/operator-lib/pull/105): Refactor of the first implementation that uses the API designed in this EP.

 ## Drawbacks